CaskAle/arch-setup/README.md

 ### Power and CPU Management

-yay -S --needed tlp smartmontools thermald powertop cpupower

-sudo systemctl --now enable tlp

-sudo systemctl --now enable tlp-sleep \*\*\*

-sudo systemctl --now enable thermald \*\*\*

-Sudo systemctl --now enable cpupower
+yay -S --asdeps tuned-ppd tuned enable these or yay -S --asdeps power-profiles-daemon and enable it

 ### LibreOffice